globus-labs/mof-generation-at-scale/envs/polaris.md

 ## Building LAMMPS on Polaris

-We need a copy of LAMMPS that uses GPUs and not MPI, and one that includes the still-experimental ML-MACE module.
+We need a copy of LAMMPS that uses GPUs and not MPI, and is built with the [ML-IAP module](https://mace-docs.readthedocs.io/en/latest/guide/lammps_mliap.html).

-First clone our fork of the MACE teams's fork of LAMMPS:
+Download any recent version of LAMMPS.
+We cloned the main branch of the LAMMPS repository.

 ```
-git clone -b mace-no-mpi https://github.com/WardLT/lammps-mace.git
+git clone git@github.com:lammps/lammps.git
 ```

-Then download libtorch ([link](https://download.pytorch.org/libtorch/cu126/libtorch-win-shared-with-deps-2.7.0%2Bcu126.zip)) and extract it nearby.

 Compile LAMMPS using the following build script (editing paths to libtorch appropriately):